Prescriptions Frequently Asked Questions

 Q1.
 I have run out of my medication, can I have a prescription today?

 A1.
-We require two full working days to safely process repeat prescription requests.
+We require three full working days to safely process repeat prescription requests.
 If your prescription goes directly to your nominated

 pharmacy they normally require an additional working day before your items are ready for collection.